akash22022/akash22022/README.md

 ### Hi there 👋

 I am Akash Gupta.
-My main interest lies in Machine Learning, Deep Learning and Data Visualization.
+My main interest lies in Machine Learning, Deep Learning and Data analysis.
 I also have basic knowledge of NLP .
 I am always curious to learn something new.
 I also firmly believe in mutual growth.
 Actively looking for opportunities and collaboration in projects related to Machine Learning and Deep Learning.